There are many benefits to using a DIY clay mask for your skin.

 Adding essential oils to the recipe can not only make the mask smell lovely but have healing benefits.

-With just a few inexpensive ingredients you can make these simple face masks at home, without the need to shell out on expensive brands or go to the beauty salon.
+With just a few inexpensive ingredients you can make these simple face masks at home, without the need to buy expensive brands or go to the beauty salon.

 This post might contain affiliate links.
 In the event of a sale, I get rewarded a small commission, at no extra cost to you.